fablabbcn/fablabs.io/README.md

  * Run `bundle install` to install all of the dependencies.
 Please don't use `bundle update`, as that will try to use the most recent versions of all packages, and that will break lots of dependencies.
 Note that there one of the dependencies might require packages outside of the Ruby ecosystem in order to install.
 Check out [this page](https://github.com/thoughtbot/capybara-webkit/wiki/Installing-Qt-and-compiling-capybara-webkit#debian--ubuntu) to find out how to get those packages on your system.
  * Not all of the javascript dependcies are listed in the gemfile, and are managed by [bower](http://blog.teamtreehouse.com/getting-started-bower) instead.
 Please install bower and install the depedencies that bower manages.
  * You need to set some environment variables in order to let the server run smoothly.
 If you don't want to be constantly resetting those variable, we recommend using the package [figaro](https://www.belighted.com/blog/figaro) in order to keep track of those things.
 You can get a decent list of default test variables by copy-pasting config/application.ravis.yml into config/application.yml for local testing.
+ * One thing that you can't use defaults for is the database.
+For that, you will need to set up an actuall test databsae to use.
+We use postgres, and you have to set the environment variables 'DEV_DB_USERNAME', 'DEV_DB_PASSWORD' in your application.yml file with the appropriate values.
  * Run `rails server`

 ## Running tests